cookiesncream716/helloWorld2/README.md

 }
 ```

 3. To save `count` to the ticket, you could just assume there will be a `count` field in the Ticket schema for the given ticket, but what if another plugin wants to use a `count` property?
-The proper way to do this is to have a configuration option for which ticket field to use to store the count.
+The proper way to do this is to have a configuration option for which ticket field uses to store the count.
 So let's use a plugin configuration property to get the field name.
 We'll use `countField`.
 In the click handler, save the updated count to the ticket:

 ```
 ticket.set(optionsObservee.subject.countField, that.count)